 Needs vs wants is a complex concept to grasp.
 It doesn’t help that, as adults, we sometimes mix them up.
 This can be confusing for kids when they hear us saying, "We need a holiday/new car/clothes".
 For this reason, make needs vs wants a subject you regularly discuss with your kids.

 With younger children, make it a game.
 If you have a pet, you could say:

 So what does X need, is it: Food or cuddles?

 And what does X want, is it: Water or playtime?

-Using pocket money and chores is the ideal way to do this.
+Using an allowance and chores is the ideal way to do this.
 Pay them a weekly amount of cash onto a GoHenry prepaid debit card, and suggest ways to earn more via tasks.
 Also, talk about budgeting and allow them to save and spend, so they can buy the things they want as well as the things they need.

 This means they’ll soon face the consequences of giving in to impulse buys or spending all their money too quickly.
 It’s a great practical lesson which teaches the difference between wants and needs, as well as the value of money.

 Explaining needs and wants simply to kids

 Of course, it's not always easy for kids of all ages to understand needs vs wants, no matter how much you talk about it.
 This is why, as a parent, it pays to talk about money and say no now and again, as long as you explain your reasons.